sandyavs/mealplanner-wiki/Test-case-portfolio-v-1.0.md

 11. Check and make sure the arrow now pointing upwards and when clicking on it should collapse the view and hide description and tags

-Excepted Behaviour:
+Expected Behaviour:
 User should be able to click on Description input box and be able to enter both Alphanumeric characters and user should be able view the saved description after the user logins again

-## Test case No: MP-Logout-009
+## Test case ID: MP-Logout-010

-## Test case description:
+## Test case name:
-Check weather the user is able to logout successfully
+Check whether the user can logout successfully
 ## Steps to follow:

 Prerequisite: MP-Login-001